donbagger/Car-Guessing-Game/README.md

    ```
    git clone https://github.com/donbagger/Car-Guessing-Game.git
    ```
-2. Open the `index.html` file in your web browser to start playing the game.
+2. Open the `index.html` file in your web browser to start playing the game locally.

 ## License
 This project is licensed under the MIT License.